-There exist other spatial techniques that modify the geometry, which are not quite as robust but all have some particularity worth mentioning.
-Bors [28] reported a blind algorithm that is robust to similarity transformations.
-The primitive is the relative position of a vertex to its 1-ring neighbors.
-A twostate space division is established (e.g. inside or outside of an ellipsoid), and the vertex is assumed to be moved into the correct subspace according to the next watermark bit.
-Ohbuchi et al. [24] presented the "Tetrahedral Volume Ratio Embedding" algorithm that is invariant to affine transformation (note that it is different from similarity transformation in sense that it also includes shears).
-Song and Cho [29] provided an interesting means for easily using existing image watermarking techniques.
+There exist other spatial techniques that modify the geometry, which are not so robust but all have some particularity worth mentioning.
+Ohbuchi et al. [24] presented the "Tetrahedral Volume Ratio Embedding" algorithm that is invariant to affine transformation.
+Song and Cho [28] provided an interesting means for easily using existing image watermarking techniques.
 A bounding cylinder is generated from the cover mesh, and then a regular sampling is carried out on the profile of this cylinder.
 For each sample, the authors calculate the horizontal geodesic distance from the sample to the mesh surface and take this value as the brightness of this sample pixel.
-A watermark can then be inserted in this pseudorange image.
+A watermark can then be inserted in this pseudo-range image.
 The changes on horizontal geodesic distances after watermarking have to be reflected on the 3D mesh by modifying the positions of related vertices.
-At last, Bennour and Dugelay [30] proposed to insert watermarks in the 2D contours of a 3D mesh object.
+At last, Bennour and Dugelay [29] proposed to insert watermarks in the 2D contours of a 3D mesh object.

 To summarize, the main drawback of the robust techniques in spatial domain is their relatively weak robustness to connectivity attacks, except the histogram-based and EGI-based techniques.
-For blind schemes, the synchronization is a difficult problem, because both the attacks and the insertion process itself (causality problem) can desynchronize the watermark.
+For blind schemes, the synchronization issue is really a difficult problem, because both the attacks and the insertion process itself (causality problem) can desynchronize the watermark.
 However, these methods often have the advantage of high capacity, and are easy to implement.

-2) Robust Techniques in Transform Domain: Most of the successful robust image watermarking algorithms are based on spectral analysis.
-A better imperceptibility can be gained due to the information spreading effect of the inserted watermark bits in all the spatial part of the cover content, and by taking advantage of the masking effect of the human visual system.
-A better robustness can be achieved if the watermark is inserted in the low and medium frequency parts.
+- 2) Robust Techniques in Transform Domain: Most of the successful robust image watermarking algorithms are based on spectral analysis.
+A better imperceptibility can be gained because it has an information spreading effect of the inserted watermark bits in all the spatial and spectral parts of the cover content.
+A better robustness can also be achieved if the watermark is inserted in the low and median frequency parts.
 Unfortunately, for 3D meshes, there does not yet exist an efficient and robust spectral analysis tool.
 Moreover, the lack of a natural parameterization and the irregular sampling make spectral analysis even more difficult.
-Almost all the existing spectral analysis tools have their limitations.
-In addition to the algorithms that embed watermarks in the spectrum obtained by direct frequency analysis, here we also present the algorithms based on multiresolution analysis.
-The basic idea behind both of them is the same: modification of the data obtained after a certain mesh transformation.

-Robust Techniques in Transform Domain Based on Direct Frequency Analysis
+As it can be seen in the following subsections, almost all the existing spectral analysis tools have their limitations.
+In addition to the algorithms that embed watermarks in the spectrum obtained by direct frequency analysis, we also present here the algorithms that are based on multiresolution analysis.
+The basic idea behind both of them is the same: modification of the data obtained after a certain transformation. - Robust Techniques in Transform Domain Based on Direct Frequency Analysis